queryluke/masseffect-5e-data/data/rules/determine-ability-scores.md

 Now take your six numbers and write each number beside one of your character’s six abilities to assign scores to Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
-Afterward, make any changes to your ability scores as a result of your race choice.
+Afterward, make any changes to your ability scores as a result of your species choice.

 After assigning your ability scores, determine your ability modifiers using the Ability Scores and Modifiers table.
 To determine an ability modifier without consulting the table, subtract 10 from the ability score and then divide the result